Center for Computing Research

 Aeras: A Next Generation Global Atmosphere Model

-Aeras numerics are similar to the Community Atmosphere Model - Spectral Elements (CAM-SE), using spectral elements on a cubed sphere for horizontal discretization, a hybrid vertical coordinate, and hyperviscosity for stabilization.
+Aeras numerics are similar to the E3SM Atmosphere Model - Spectral Elements (EAM-SE), using spectral elements on a cubed sphere for horizontal discretization, a hybrid vertical coordinate, and hyperviscosity for stabilization.
 Albany provides Aeras with a diverse suite of time-stepping options, from explicit leap frog and Runge-Kutta to fully implicit.
 We are also implemented a simplified Kessler cloud physics package, as a demonstration of coupling to a physics parameterization.

 Contact: Spotz, William (Bill), email@example.com